inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 All unit tests are located in `tests/unit` folder

-On every `push` and `pull_request` gh action runs Pytest with various python versions and operating systems
+On every `push` and `pull_request` gh action runs Pytest and flake8 with various python versions